radiantearth/stac-api-spec/fragments/filter/README.md

 ## Interaction with Endpoints

-In an implementation that supports several operator classes, the Landing Page (`/`) should return a document including at least these values:
+In an implementation that supports several operator classes, the Landing Page (`/`) must return a document including at least these values:

 ```json